hyperledger/identus-docs/documentation/docs/atala-prism/infrastructure/hosted-instances.md

 The Verifiable Data Registry speaks to Cardano through shared infrastructure

 ![Each dedicated instance contains a PRISM Cloud Agent Enterprise, a PRISM Cloud Agent, a Verifiable Data Registry and Dedicated Relational Storage](/img/hosted-instances-overview-4.svg)

+Each instance exposes many HTTP routes which allow an organisation to consume the capabilities of the components running.

+The PRISM Cloud Agent, which sits at the core of every PRISM instance, provides:
+    - a DIDComm v2 endpoint for agent-to-agent communication - See (Agent Orientated Architeture)[../architecture/agent-orientated-architecture.md] and [DIDComm](../architecture/didcomm.md])
+    - endpoints to control the configuration and actions of the agent - agent control
+    - an endpoint which shows documentation in Open API Standard for all available endpoints

 The Kubernetes environment is a managed Platform-as-a-Service (PaaS) offering called Elastic Kubernetes Service (EKS).
 Using a managed service reduces the cost of operating the underlying infrastructure and dramatically reduces the configuration complexity of creating a Kubernetes environment.